CICE-Consortium/Icepack/doc/source/icepack_3_user_guide.rst

 You can also directly modify the namelist files (**icepack\_in**) in the run directory and run the code by submitting the executable **icepack** directly.
-Beware that any changes make in the run directory will be overwritten if scripts are later run from the case directory.
+Beware that any changes made in the run directory will be overwritten if scripts are later run from the case directory.

 Forcing data
 ------------

-FINISH:
+CHECK once we've settled on a forcing suite:

 The code is currently configured to run in standalone mode on a 4-cell grid using atmospheric data, available as detailed on the `wiki <https://github.com/CICE-Consortium/Icepack/wiki/Testing-Icepack>`_.